 “Don’t expect faith to clear things up for you.
 It is trust—not certainty.”

-I'm off at the crack of dawn Monday morning but am not going to race.
-It'll be two days at least back to L.A. and I may even stop over somewhere for a day to break up the approximately 1000-mile drive.
-There's always a moment at some wind-swept gas station, surrounded by strangers milling around and eating candy, when you feel utterly utterly alone in a way that is both kind of thrilling and kind of scary and sorrowful unto death.
-And when I'm reminded of my youth, and hitch-hiking up and down the Eastern seaboard, and out West with my friend Laura "looking for America."
+I'm off at the crack of dawn Monday morning.
+A 1000-mile drive.
+There'll be a moment at some wind-swept gas station, surrounded by strangers milling around and eating candy, when I feel utterly utterly alone in a way that is both thrilling and lonely-unto-death.